golanlevin/p5.plotSvg/README.md

 let bDoExportSvg = false;

 function setup(){
-  // The canvas dimensions are 8.5"x11" at 96 dpi
+  // These canvas dimensions are 8.5"x11" at 96 dpi
   createCanvas(816, 1056);
 }